khubab138/Next_js-Zustand_and_Context_CRUDApp/README.md

-Create a responsive CRUD app in Next Using Zustand to handle a Data and Context API for Theme control
+A CRUD application built with Next.js, leveraging Zustand for state management and the React Context API for light/dark theme control.

+🚀 Features

+✅ Create, Read, Update, Delete operations

+🎯 Zustand used for efficient and minimal global state management

+🌗 Theme toggle (Dark/Light mode) using Context API

+⚡ Fast performance with Next.js SSR and optimized routing